-The already contentious relationship between the colonists and their English overseers deteriorated even further until, on April 19, 1775, shots were fired at Lexington and Concord and the American Revolution was fully underway.
+The already contentious relationship between the colonists and their English overseers deteriorated even further until April 19, 1775, when shots were fired at Lexington and Concord, and the American Revolution was fully underway.

-1) All of the East India company’s tea came from China, not India.
+1) The East India Company’s tea came from China, not India.

 The British East India Company shipped Chinese teas from the port of Canton to their London docks and warehouses.
 From there, the tea was transported to American cities along the Eastern Seaboard.

-Tea gardens in India and Ceylon would not be planted until the mid-1800s and Japanese tea would not be exported commercially until 1859.
+Tea gardens in India and Ceylon were not planted until the mid-1800s, and Japanese tea would not be exported commercially until 1859.

 2) 22% of the tea tossed overboard was green tea.

-Both the English and Americans drank great amounts of green tea from the time the exotic beverage first appeared in London coffee houses in 1657.
+The English and Americans drank great amounts of green tea when the exotic beverage first appeared in London coffee houses in 1657.